drhayes/drhayes.io/src/principles/words-mean-things.md

 ---
 title: Words mean things
 date: 2023-07-26T14:07:50.036Z
-description: The words we choose matter and carry weight
+description: The words we choose matter and carry weight.
 ---

 When someone speaks, listen to what they are saying and how they're saying it.
 Believe them.